The Barcelona Gothic’s Quarter Bucket List: 17 Amazing Things to Do

 3. Take the less Gothic selfie of yourself, yet the most amazing one

-This amazing mural, the world is born in each kiss, was built in 2014, by a Catalan artist: Joan Fontcuberta.
+The world is born in each kiss is a mural built in 2014, by a Catalan artist: Joan Fontcuberta.
 It is a photo mosaic that represents two mouths at a crucial moment in life, a kiss!
 He was inspired on a Facebook wall; a wall of affection, passion, proximity and the willingness to live.
-The kiss is composed of 4,000 small different tiles which are pictures donated by Barcelona local residents and represent a ¨moment of freedom¨.
+The kiss is composed of 4,000 small different tiles which are pictures donated by local residents and represent a ¨moment of freedom¨.
 In case you are asking yourself what to see in the Gothic Quarter, beyond all the historic sites, I really take this place as my favorite one.

 4. Indulge yourself into old school Catalan gastronomy at the Gothic Quarter

 When you are hungry you´ll most probably ask google where to eat at Barcelona Gothic Quarter, and being one of the most visited areas in Barcelona, the search results will give you plenty of ¨tourist traps¨.
 However, be aware that there are a number of restaurants that had survived the wave of tapas commercialization and remain faithful to their “food” principles.

 You can eat at Barcelona´s oldest restaurant Can Culleretes, opened since 1786!
 It is tucked away on a small street off Barcelona’s famous Ramblas, or have a coffee at Granja Dulcinea, which is literally a trip to Barcelona´s early 1900s.
-And in case you would like to experience Barcelona traditions through ancient drinks and delicious tapas, make sure you book your spot at our tapas, taverns and history culinary experience!.
+And in case you would like to experience Barcelona traditions through ancient drinks and delicious tapas, make sure you book your spot at our Food tour in the Gothic Quarter!.